undeMalum/portfolio/content/posts/resource-center/index.md

 ***

 # Plans for the future
-Apart from talking about the achievements, I would also be delighted to describe you briefly my plans for future developments.
+Apart from talking about the achievements, I would also be delighted to describe briefly to you my plans for future developments.

 Currently, I'm considering one extension in particular - useful websites/articles.
-Even though.
-I have already broadened resources section, I have not exhausted all online repositories of technical knowledge.
+Even though I have already broadened resources section, I have not exhausted all online repositories of technical knowledge.
 Indeed, there are far more of them than one can imagine.
-However, I'm working steadily to include as much valuable resources as I possibly can and a crucial step toward this ambitious goal would be adding websites tab.
+However, I'm working steadily to include as many valuable resources as I possibly can and a crucial step toward this ambitious goal would be adding a "Websites" tab.

-It comes as no surprise that I'm not the only one to actively participate in sharing knowledge.
+It comes as no surprise that I'm not the only one to participate actively in sharing knowledge.
 The world is full of incomparably more knowledgeable people who contribute enormously to our understanding of this complicated field of computer science.
 They create their own websites in which they attempt to teach others all those difficult concepts and specialist skills.

 My job, therefore, is to find those online, technical encyclopedias and put them together in one compelling place.
-This is what Websites tab is assigned for.
+This is what the "Websites" tab is designed for.

 ***